Malphite Build Guide by PsiGuard

 Hi, I'm PsiGuard and welcome to my Malphite guide.
 I've been playing League of Legends since November 2010 in Season 1, initially with my level 30 brothers in premade normal games, but now typically with my friends from Mobafire when I'm not soloqueueing.
 I began my ranked journey in Season 2 maining Lux and Kennen, but later switched to main jungle since a lot of my friends played mid.
 I reached gold near the end of Season 2 and shortly into Season 3 rose to a new top elo of 1823.
 This season I've reached a top ranking of Platinum I maining jungle.

 Despite maining jungle, Malphite is still one of my favorite champions in the game.
-I find him immensely fun to play, rewarding when used well and one of the most dangerous picks in the game, regardless of lane matchup.
-He is definitely my favorite and most consistent top laner and I have been able to stand up to platinum and diamond top laners and still win (or sometimes just stalemate) the lane.
+I find him immensely fun to play, rewarding when used well and one of the most dangerous team fighters in the game, regardless of lane matchup.
+He is definitely my favorite and most consistent top laner and I have been able to stand up to platinum and diamond top laners and win (or sometimes just stalemate) the lane.
 While there are better Malphite players than me and definitely some better top laners out there, this guide should be able to get you pretty far in your top lane Malphite play.

 Malphite is one of the quintessential tanks of League of Legends.
 His kit rewards and synergizes with defensive items and his abilities serve to initiate team fights and disrupt the enemy team while remaining in the fray.
 In laning phase, Malphite has a ranged harass ability, Seismic Shard, which allows him to poke, chase, escape and even last-hit from range as long as he has the mana to do so.
 Ground Slam is a very effective tool for trading with enemy AD champions, especially those reliant on attack speed, and can push minion waves rather quickly.
 Malphite's passive, Granite Shield, allows him to take a lot of punishment in lane without being forced to recall or killed.
 After he reaches level 6, Malphite gains some 1v1 kill potential, but becomes an amazing asset with an allied jungler gank.
 Unstoppable Force is one of the most powerful CC abilities in the game and can set up some very easy kills with the help of a jungler.

 Later in the game, Malphite serves the classic tank and initiator role.
 By this time he will have several defensive items that allow him to deal respectable damage and absorb a lot more.
-He can initiate a fight with Unstoppable Force
+He can initiate a fight with Unstoppable Force and cripple the enemy AD carry's damage output with Ground Slam along with Frozen Heart and Randuin's Omen.
+His base damages and armor scaling on Ground Slam give him a lot of up-front burst damage at the start of a fight, making him a great pick for AoE and team fighting compositions.

 This setup is designed to give you a ton of defensive stats to strengthen your trading ability in lane and prepare you for your late game tanking role.
-It's worth noting that all of the defensive masteries increase the potency of Granite Shield as well, giving you a very useful tool for withstanding harass early game, and allowing you to tank effectively later on.
+It's worth noting that all of the defensive masteries increase the potency of Granite Shield as well, giving you a very useful tool for withstanding harass early game and allowing you to tank effectively later on.

 Summoner's Wrath is taken for the bonus 5 AD and AP when Ignite is on cooldown, which actually makes a pretty big difference since it'll improve the damage on your Seismic Shard, Unstoppable Force and autoattacks when going for a kill.